alex-lt-kong/the-nitty-gritty/c-cpp/cpp/01_raii/README.md

         * the destructor releases the resource and never throws exceptions;

 * What if constructors or destructors throw exceptions?
-Things will get a bit messier here.
+Things get a bit messier here.

-    * In case of constructors:
+    * In case of exceptions thrown by a constructor, the object’s destructor is *not* invoked.
+If your object has already done something that needs to be undone (such as allocating some memory, opening a file, or locking a semaphore), this "stuff that needs to be undone" must be manually released in the constructor's error handling code.
-        * If a constructor throws an exception, the object’s destructor is *not* run.
-If your object has already done something that needs to be undone (such as allocating some memory, opening a file, or locking a semaphore), this "stuff that needs to be undone" must be remembered by a data member inside the object.
+    * But why the destructor is not called if an exception is thrown within a constructor?
+In C++, the lifecycle of an object starts when its initialization is done (roughly the same as "constructor returns successfully").
+If an exception is raised in its constructor, the object's lifecycle has not started yet, so its destructor will not be called.
-    * In case of destructors:
+    * In case of destructors--[destructors should never fail](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Re-never-fail).
+If
-        * Similar to Python's Exception raised in `finally` section, if exception is thrown within destructors, it has to be handled manually.
-This is beyond the scope of RAII.
+    some function calls in a destructor could possibly throw exceptions, we should handle the exception within destructor, rather than propagating the exception up the call stack.

 * Apart from being handy for database connection management, etc RAII is also the underlying principle of [smart pointers](../10_smart-pointers).